iq8al/iq8al.github.io/content/PyCon/changing-the-world-via-pycon-en.md

 ([Tarek Ziadé](https://ziade.org/resume.html), who works remotely in the bushes of Dijon, for Mozilla) was our keynote speakers in 2016.

-I am happy to report that Tarek enjoyed his first ever durian when keynoting for us.
+I am happy to report that Tarek enjoyed his first ever durian here in Kuala Lumpur when keynoting for us.

 #### The local sponsors